 As a technology service provider, True is continuously developing and expanding its network.
-True takes responsibility for addressing this issue by managing the waste generated, particularly e-waste from its business operations such as network equipment, computers, batteries, etc.
+True takes responsibility for addressing this issue by managing the waste generated, particularly e-waste from its business operations such as network equipment, computers, batteries, by tracking and recording waste type and weight to improve efficiency and monitor progress toward waste reduction goals.

 True also encourages customers to dispose of their e-waste at designated points in collaboration with partners.
-The Company applies circular economy principles to minimize waste and maximize resource efficiency throughout the supply chain.
-True aims to achieve zero e-waste to landfill by 2030 from our operations and activities.
+The Company applies circular economy principles and 3Rs framework (Reduce, Reuse and Recycle) to minimize waste and maximize resource efficiency throughout the supply chain.
+True is committed to achieving zero e-waste to landfill and utilizing 100% recyclable or biodegradable packaging in its operations and activities by 2030.

 Additionally, True handles general office waste such as plastic bottles, paper and food waste, as well as hazardous waste like ink cartridges and chemical pens.
-The Company promotes waste management through an environmental management system according to ISO 14001:2015 standards, ensuring that as much waste as possible is recycled or reused.
+The Company promotes waste management through an environmental management system according to ISO 14001:2015 standards, communicates this through internal campaigns and training to raise employee awareness about waste separation and reducing the use of single-use plastics, ensuring that as much waste as possible is recycled or reused.
 Waste that is not reusable or recyclable will be disposed of properly without harming the environment.